 Please refer to the PhD timeline as you advance through your studies.

-For documents you are submitting to the doctoral school/program, please sign them together with your thesis director (plus your co-director and/or mentor when applicable) and then bring or send them to the EDBB program administrator.
+For documents you are submitting to the doctoral school/program, please sign them together with your thesis director (plus your co-director and/or mentor when applicable) and email them to the EDBB program administrator.
 She will then present them to EDBB Program Director to approve before she submits them to the doctoral school.

 One exception to the above guideline is for your annual reports: as this is an oportunity for a short meeting with the EDBB Director once a year, please drop by his office to deliver your report.
 You can either drop by spontaneously or email him prior to your visit, to check his availablility.